Intsights/sergeant/docs/worker/methods/lock.md

-# Worker - lock
+# lock

-The `lock` method creates a distributed lock in the broker.
-This way multiple workers can synchronize work with the help of a distributed lock.
-Many use cases of a distributed lock are available such as lock an access to a throttled resource to avoid exceeding its rate limit.
+A distributed lock is created by the `lock` method and stored on the broker.
+With the help of a distributed lock, multiple workers can synchronize their work.
+Distributed locks can be used for many different purposes, such as locking access to a throttled resource so that it does not exceed its rate limit.

 ## Definition